 About Inna Rogatchi

-During her professional career, Inna has worked actively on several paths of literature, history, science, culture and the arts.
+During her professional career, Inna has worked actively on several paths of literature, history, history of art, psychology, culture and the arts.

-Starting her career as a writer, for over twenty-five years, Inna has been a senior foreign desk columnist and foreign editor-at-large for a number of leading Finnish, Scandinavian, Baltic and international media.
+Starting her career as a writer, for over three decades, Inna has been a senior foreign desk columnist and foreign editor-at-large for a number of leading Finnish, Scandinavian, Baltic and international media.
 Continuing her writer’s career, after publishing several notable books, he is currently concentrating on her work as an essayist being published regularly in leading European, American, Australian and other media.

 Inna Rogatchi is one of only two women among fifteen leading European politicians (including the president of the European Parliament, the prime minister of Finland, members of the EU Commission, and leaders of the political factions from the European Parliament) who contributed to the book Quo Vadis, Europe? published on the occasion of the launching of the pan-European electoral campaign for the new European Parliament.
 Fritz W. Ermarth, director of the National Security Programs at the Nixon Centre, and former Chairman of the US National Intelligence Committee, has said of this essay that it “places Inna Rogatchi among the world-class strategic thinkers of the modern times.”

 In her capacity as a scholar and lecturer, Inna has created and taught several special courses for universities (departments of history and international affairs), focusing on the inter-weave of history, culture and psychology.
-She also lectures widely on various topics in many leading world institutions such as the UN, the European Parliament, the Institute of the World Politics (USA), and at many other international forums.
+She also lectures widely on various topics of international development in many leading world institutions such as the UN, the European Parliament, the Institute of the World Politics (USA), and at many other international forums.
 For many years, Inna was a senior advisor for the Members of the Parliament.

 Actively working in the fields of history of art and culture, material history, modern arts and memorial architecture, arts and spirituality, Inna has been participating in number of international conferences on Cultural Development of Europe, Arts and Humanity, Memorial Architecture, Art, Holocaust and post-Holocaust, and the others.